 Cooking is an art, and as such, it should be taken seriously.
 Just like professional painters have multiple brushes and brush sets, a cook requires the right “tools” as well.
 There are people who use a single knife for cutting everything, but they are probably not familiar with the benefits of having multiple knives.
-In this article, we talk about knives and take a closer look at the ones that specialize in cutting meat.
-In addition to that, we came up with a buying guide and a top list of the best knives for cutting meat out there.
+In this article, I talk about knives and take a closer look at the ones that specialize in cutting meat.
+In addition to that, I came up with a buying guide and a top list of the best knives for cutting meat out there.

 If you find this intriguing, or if you’re in the market for a new meat cutting knife, stick around, and you’ll likely learn a thing or two.